goldincome/get_wiki_page_data/README.md

 # get_wiki_page_data
-For Getting WikiSource Featured Text and Its Sections and then combine them into one HTML file.
+For Getting WikiSource Featured Text and Its Sections and then combine them into one HTML file using Symfony

 ## Installation